DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-05-31-making-international-fees-mandatory-for-providers-sponsoring-student-visas.md

       src: course-fees--error.png
 ---

 We’ve made the international fee mandatory for courses in Publish postgraduate teacher training (Publish), where the provider has said they can sponsor Student visas.
+If the provider can sponsor Student visas they should have access to international fee information.

+Candidates looking for courses that can sponsor Student visas on Find postgraduate teacher training (Find) would benefit from being able to see the international fee to help them make an informed choice.

 ## Data analysis

-88% (10,219) of all courses published on Find postgraduate teacher training (Find) are fee paying.
+88% (10,219) of all courses published on Find are fee paying.

 28% (2,814) of all fee paying courses published on Find, the provider has said they can sponsor Student visas.

 30% (3,052) of all fee paying courses published on Find, the provider has added international fee details.

 48% (1,363) of all fee paying courses published on Find, where the provider has said they can sponsor Student visas, the provider has added international fee details.

 For the remaining 52% (1,451), we need to encourage the provider to add international fee details.

 ## What we changed